Andy2887/SimpleLLM/README.md

 # SimpleLLM

-A Llama-style language model with chain-of-thought reasoning abilities built from scratch in PyTorch.
+A Llama-style reasoning model built from scratch in PyTorch.

+I built a language model following Llama 3.2 architecture and loaded Meta's weights into my model.
+After fine-tuning, the model is capable of chain-of-thought reasoning.

 ![Alt text](simple_llm_architecture.svg)